 - Fisk, Kerstin.
 2014.
 “Refugee Geography and the Diffusion of Armed Conflict in Africa.”
 Civil Wars 16(3): 255-275.

 Abstract: Why are refugee populations often associated with the spread of armed conflict?
 Do refugees upset local dynamics, for instance by increasing the mobilization opportunities of would-be rebels?
 Past work on rebel motivation predicts that the strategic impact of a location influences armed actors’ decisions to fight there; thus, I identify two strategic aspects of refugee geography which may influence the occurrence of local level conflict events – refugee population size and accommodation type (camp-settlement compared to self-settlement).
 I examine the influence of these factors using a new, disaggregated dataset on refugees in 466 first-level administrative units across 26 African countries that experienced armed conflict during the period 2000–2010.
-The findings indicate that refugee populations are, by and large, unrelated to conflict events between formally organized, non-state groups and governments.
-Further, non-border locations home to larger refugee camps and those home to large self-settled populations are shown to be significantly less likely to experience armed conflict events compared to other locations in the host state.
+The findings show that refugee population size and how refugees are accommodated in a location are, by and large, unrelated to the occurrence of armed conflict events involving rebel groups and governments.

 - Fisk, Kerstin and Jennifer M. Ramos.
 2014.
 “Actions Speak Louder Than Words: Preventive Self-Defense as a Cascading Norm.”
 International Studies Perspectives 15(2): 163-185.